Skip to main content

-Supporting a Loved One with Parkinson’s Disease
+How you can Support a Loved One with Parkinson’s Disease

 Parkinson’s Awareness Week provides us with an important opportunity to raise awareness and educate ourselves about the unique challenges faced by those living with Parkinson’s disease.
 Whether you have a loved one living with Parkinson’s or simply want to contribute to the broader community, there are many ways to provide meaningful support.
 The journey with Parkinson’s can be tough, but with care, patience, and understanding, we can help those affected lead fulfilling and independent lives.

-At Helping Hands, we’ve been supporting customers living with Parkinson’s for over 35 years, and one of the main things we’ve learned about the condition is just how much of a difference loved ones can make.
+At Helping Hands, we’ve been supporting customers living with Parkinson’s for 36 years, and one of the main things we’ve learned about the condition is just how much of a difference loved ones can make.
 Below, we’ve outlined some simple steps you can take to support someone after a Parkinson’s diagnosis.

 Educate Yourself